glandu2/rift-gadgets/Lib/LibSimpleWidgets/Documentation.md

 SimpleSelect displays a dropdown selection list of strings.
 It supports the following standard functions: GetEnabled, SetEnabled.

+The dropdown is automatically resized to fit the number of items, up to a configured maximum height, beyond which it will instead display a scrollbar.
+The default maximum height for the dropdown is the equivalent of 10 items at the default font size.

 For the best look, it is recommended that you don't set the border on this widget, since it has a preset border.

 Functions